stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 They like to take away men of learning once in a while, to keep informed on the state of things in the human world.

-  This leads me to my secondary purpose in addressing you&mdash;namely, to urge you to hush up the present debate rather than give it more publicity.
+  This leads me to my secondary purpose in addressing you--namely, to urge you to hush up the present debate rather than give it more publicity.
 People must be kept away from these hills,   and in order to effect this, their curiosity ought not to be aroused any further.
 Heaven knows there is peril enough anyway, with promoters and real estate men flooding